Policies for the Jurisdiction of the Communications, Financial Services & Interstate Commerce Committee

 In the event that Congress decides to preempt state law, NCSL urges that the preemption be narrowly construed to preempt only state laws that are inconsistent with the federal standard while preserving state laws that apply to entities that may be excluded from the federal act.
 Additionally, should Congress decide to preempt state data security breach notification laws, NCSL would support a strong federal law that would require notification of the affected consumers when sensitive personally identifiable information has been, or is reasonably believed to have been, accessed or acquired.
 In this instance, exceptions should be made only when it is concluded that there is no significant risk that the breach has resulted in, or will result in, harm to the individual whose information has been breached.

-The ability to regulate and set standards for incorporation law resides within the individual states.
+The ability to regulate and set standards for incorporation law had long resided within the individual states.
 Many states rely on the revenue generated by incorporation fees, corporate taxes and other fees as a way to fund many of their public needs.
-States determine requirements regarding the articles of incorporation and have the ability to tighten and lift barriers for corporate formation.
-The National Conference of State Legislatures opposes any unwarranted effort at the federal level to preempt state incorporation laws.
+States determine what the articles of incorporation need to involve and have the ability to both tighten and lift barriers for corporate formation.

 The Internet and Electronic Commerce